shungite/retmco/php/wp-content/plugins/picasa-express-x2/readme.txt

 * Single image selection enhancement - use mouse click mods: Shift (for lines), Ctrl (for columns) and Ctrl-A for all images
 * Add the button to Visual toolbar of Tiny editor in full screen mode
 * Work with Google to correct tag searching index issues which cause tag searches to return unexpected results.

+= 2.2.10 =
+* Corrects a bug introduced in 2.2.7 regarding per-post options on thumbnail size setting

+= 2.2.9 =
+* Corrects an undefined variable

+= 2.2.8 =
+* Corrects a bug with non-proportional image thumbnail sizes
+* Corrects a bug with images displayed without a caption when captions are enabled, the alignment was not being properly assigned

+= 2.2.7 =
+* Added an option to allow single image/video thumbnails to be configured non-proportionally
+* Added the configuration option for PhotoSwipe to prevent upscaling of images

 = 2.2.6 =
 * Added a browser check for Photoswipe to switch to Thickbox if the client is using any version of IE, as the current version of Photoswipe has a bug in all versions of IE.